top of page

 * In addition, there are typically 6,000 to 7,000 transfer applications every year.

 Based on the historical growth in University of Michigan applications, for the class entering in the Fall 2026, we expect there will be over 120,000 first-year applicants.
-That means there is projected to be roughly 50,000 additional applications submitted beyond the 70,000 plus applications submitted by the November 1 ED/EA deadline.
+That means there is projected to be roughly 50,000 additional applications, or more, submitted beyond the 70,000 to 80,000 plus applications submitted by the November 1 ED/EA deadline.

 What This Means for Students